 In this next section Hebrews 12:18-24, the author again draws a contrast between the Old Covenant given by God to Moses at Mt Sinai and the New Covenant of grace through the shed blood of the Messiah.

-See images of Mt Sinai
+- See images of Mt Sinai

-Come (4334) (proserchomai from prós = facing + érchomai = come) means literally to come facing toward and so to approach or come near.
+Have come (4334) (proserchomai from prós = facing + érchomai = come) means literally to come facing toward and so to approach or come near.
 To come to visit or associate with.
 It describes the approach to or entry into a deity’s presence.
 In the Septuagint (LXX) proserchomai was the verb used to describe the approach of the priests to Jehovah for worship and to perform of their priestly (Levitical) functions.
 But here in Hebrews, under the New covenant, all seven uses of proserchomai refer to believers possessing the privilege of access to God the Father through Christ the Great High Priest.

 Here are the seven uses of this proserchomai in Hebrews…

 The scene was Mount Sinai, a literal, tangible mountain where the fire reached to heaven, the wind swirled as an angry tempest and thick clouds of darkness billowed up forming a backdrop for lightning and peals of thunder.
 This entire mountain was enveloped in a pall or veil that made everything seem indistinct, obscure, and nebulous.
 The writer of Hebrews is telling his readers that in contrast to this appropriately terrifying picture at Mt.
 Sinai, they who have become genuine possessors of life indeed by grace through faith in the New Covenant, have drawn near to the Heavenly City, Mt.
 Zion and to the throne of the living God and no longer needed to fear death's sting which the Law brings.
 Paul echoes this thought writing

 Although the writer describes Mt Sinai as one “that can be touched” he was not saying that the Israelites had permission to approach the mountain and touch it.
-The writer is using this as a figure of speech merely acknowledging that Mt Sinai was a material, earthly mountain that could be touched as opposed to the “heavenly” nature of the second mountain (Heb 11:22-note).
+The writer is using this as a figure of speech merely acknowledging that Mt Sinai was a material, earthly mountain that could be touched as opposed to the “heavenly” nature of the second mountain (Heb 11:22+).

 Spurgeon - We are joyfully reminded that we are not come to Mount Sinai and its overwhelming manifestations.
 After Israel had kept the feast of the Passover, God was pleased to give His people a sort of Pentecost, and more fully to manifest Himself and His law to them at Sinai.
 They were in the wilderness, with the solemn peaks of a desolate mountain as their center; and from the top thereof, in the midst of fire, and blackness, and darkness, and tempest, and with the sound of a trumpet, God spoke with them.
 Upon the believer’s spirit there rests not the slavish fear, the abject terror, the fainting alarm, which swayed the tribes of Israel; for the manifestation of God that he beholds, though not less majestic, is far more full of hope and joy.
 Over us there does not rest the impenetrable cloud of apprehension; we are not buried in a present darkness of despair; we are not tossed about with a tempest of horror; and, therefore, we do not exceedingly fear and quake.
 How thankful we should be for this!